jtpaasch/scram/README.md

 By default, commands that exit with a zero exit code pass.

 The whole check passes if all commands in a file pass.

+Note: a command must follow two spaces, a dollar sign, and another space.

 ## Non-zero exit codes